Veza/oaa-community/github/README.md

 Entity     | Property                   | Description
 -----------|----------------------------|-----------------------------------------------------------------------------------------------
-User       | `outside_collaborator`     | Boolean for users who are not a member of the org that are invited to one or more repositories
+User       | `OutsideCollaborator`     | Boolean for users who are not a member of the org that are invited to one or more repositories
-Repository | `private`                  | Boolean `true` if repository is not public Repository | `visibility`               | Repo visibility, may be `public`, `private` or `internal` Repository | `default_branch`           | Default branch for repository, branch name tested `default_branch_protected` Repository | `default_branch_protected` | Boolean `true` if any protections enabled on default branch Repository | `allow_forking`            | Boolean if private forks are allowed
+User       | `profile_name`             | The name the user has set in their profile User       | `emails`                   | List of emails discovered for the user Repository | `private`                  | Boolean `true` if repository is not public Repository | `visibility`               | Repo visibility, may be `public`, `private` or `internal` Repository | `default_branch`           | Default branch for repository, branch name tested `default_branch_protected` Repository | `default_branch_protected` | Boolean `true` if any protections enabled on default branch Repository | `allow_forking`            | Boolean if private forks are allowed Repository | `is_fork`                  | Boolean if repository is fork of another

 ### Limitations

-GitHub limits access to member emails by design and does not provide user emails via the API.
+#### User Identity Mapping
+The GitHub OAA Connector will attempt to retrieve emails for each user to use as an identity in linking the GitHub user account with IdP users (Okta, AzureAD and OneLogin).
+However, GitHub limits exposure of user emails to only email addresses that match the verified domain(s) for the organization.
+If the user does not have an email configured that matches a verified domain the OAA Connector will not be able to retrieve an email for the user.

-Veza can associate GitHub users with IdP users (Okta, AzureAD and OneLogin) if a matching email address can be provided for the GitHub user name.
-This connector can take a csv of GitHub user names and email identities to add to the data pulled from the GitHub API.
+To resolve additional identiy associates the connector can take a csv of GitHub user names and email identities to add to the data pulled from the GitHub API.
 To provide mapping file use the `--user-map <file_path>` option at run time with a path to a local file or S3 object.
 For S3 objects use the URI path, e.g.
 `s3://mybucket/object/key.txt`.